-Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Fault Code ArcLink System Error Codes Description Possible Adjustments Err 18 Configuration error 1.
-The DIP switch setting for the user interface does not match the wire drives.
-The UI is set for "single" with a "dual" wire drive, or the UI is set for "dual" with a "single" wire drive. rect position.
+Observe all Safety Guidelines detailed throughout this manual PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION ArcLink System Error Codes Fault Code Description Possible Adjustments Err 18 Configuration error The DIP switch setting for the user inter- face does not match the wire drives.
+The UI is set for "single" with a "dual" wire drive, or the UI is set for "dual" with a "single" wire drive.
+1. Verify the user interface DIP is in the cor- rect position.
 Err 81 Motor overload, long term.
 1. The wire drive motor has overheated.
 Check that the electrode slides easily through the gun and cable.
 Remove tight bends from the gun and cable.
 Check that the spindle brake is not too tight.
 Verify a high quality electrode is being used.
 Wait for the error to reset and the motor to cool (approximately 1 minute).
 Err 82 Motor overload, short term.
 The wire drive motor current draw has exceeded limits, usually because the motor is in a locked rotor state.
 Check that motor can turn freely when idle arm is open.
 Verify that the gears are free of debris and dirt.
 The feeder does not power up - no voltage, no cold feed.
-The circuit breaker for the wire feeder on power source have tripped. (control cable models) in a location free of dirt, rust and paint.
-2. Turn ON the power source.
-3. Reset the circuit breakers.
+The work sense lead is disconnected or is a poor electrical connection.
+(Across the arc models) The power source is OFF.
+The circuit breaker for the wire feeder on power source have tripped. (control cable models) The control cable may be loose or dam- aged. (control cable models) Connect the work sense lead to the work in a location free of dirt, rust and paint.
+Turn ON the power source.
+Reset the circuit breakers.
+Tighten, repair or replace the control cable.
 The green LED on the wire drive or user interface is flashing quickly.
 Loss of ArcLink communication between the wire feeder and the power source.
 Loss of ArcLink communication between the wire drive and control box of boom systems Multiple feeders are connected to the power source.
 Check cables for good connections.
+Check cables for good connections.
+Upgrade the software in the power source.
 The feeder is stuck in procedure B. A dual procedure gun is being used with the dual procedure switch closed.
-Change the position of the dual procedure switch.
+1. Change the position of the dual proce- dure switch.